VPAC/superlinux/supercomputingwithlinux.md

 Generally, the other Putty settings will be fine as they are.
 One thing a MS-Windows user might need if they are going to be using XWindows (to display a graphical interface from the HPC cluster on the local system) is to turn on XForwarding.
 Note however that there is a general rule of thumb that X-forwarding is not usually recommended for a cluster, due to the latency of operating over a WAN link.
 The general rule is do computation on the cluster, copy the files, and do visualisation using local resources.
 However, if visualisation is necessary, the users will also need some sort of "XWindows Server" installed on your local system if they are using MS-Windows.
 A possible free option is XMing, `http://www.straightrunning.com/XmingNotes/`

 With Mac or Linux a user can simply open the terminal client and enter their username and the machine they wish to connect to, followed by the password when connected.
 For example;  `ssh <your username>@trifid.vpac.org`.
 Secure shell opens a connection to a remote system.
-If graphic forwarding is desired then one can use the -X or -Y (secure) options e.g., `ssh -Y <your username>@trifid.vpac.org`
+If graphic forwarding is desired then one can use the -X (secure) or -Y (trusted) options e.g., `ssh -Y <your username>@trifid.vpac.org`.
+The secure mode is recommended on a shared system.

 Whilst stepping through the tutorial components of this publication it is best to have two terminal windows open, whether seperate or in tabbed form.
 One terminal client window will be for the remote system and one for the local system.